 Outdoor clothing appropriate to the time of year is recommended.
 Trousers are best for trekking not shorts or skirts as your legs require protection from the environment such as bushes/ nettles etc on tracks and bridleways.
 Casual outdoor clothing such as walking trousers, light weight trousers etc are great, jeans are not the best if the weather turns wet.
 Always bring a waterproof coat just in case of wet weather.
 In the colder months, gloves, hats etc are a good idea and plenty of layers to keep you warm.

 What footwear is required?

 Good substantial footwear is very important.
-Walking boots, wellingtons, strong trainers are the best.
+Walking boots, wellingtons, strong trainers are the best. as we cross a number of streams during the experiences.
 You need footwear which supports you and offers you grip, as some of the terrain on the treks is very un even and can be on occasions very wet and muddy.
 Fashion boots and plimsolls are not appropriate, neither are sandals or opened toes shoes.

 How can I access the farm via Public Transport?

 We do not have a direct link to public transport.
 The nearest bus stops approximately 3 miles from the farm.